espressif/esp-rainmaker-admin-cli/README.md

                         If provided, eg. `mac_addr`(MAC address),
-                        must be part of ADDITIONAL_VALUES file (provided in config) and must have <count> values in the file (for each node) --local       This is to determine whether or not to generate node ids locally.
+                        must be part of ADDITIONAL_VALUES file (provided in config) and must have <count> values in the file (for each node) --cloud               Use cloud-based node ID generation.
-                        Default: false if not specified.
+                        Default: local generation is used if not specified.
+  --local               Use local node ID generation (default behavior).
+                        This flag is redundant but kept for compatibility.
   --inputfile <csvfile> This is the node_ids.csv file containing pre-generated node ids.
   --prefix_num <start> <length>
                         These prefix numbers start (counter) and length (minimum length of digits as prefix) are added for each node specific output filenames as index.
 For example --prefix 1 4 will set file or folder name prefixes as node-0001-<node_id>.<file_extension if it is a file>.
 The prefixes follow order of 0001, 0002, 0003, etc as per the start (counter) value and the number of nodes for which to generate the device certificates (--count).
 The default value of the index is 1 (start) and 6 (length).